WAKING UP FROM HIBERNATION

 This means that the clock is ticking on the impact that this pandemic will have.
 The longer it goes on, the harder it will be to navigate a way out.

-We have said for many years that we are currently in the mist of a technology boom with prodigious gains being made.
+We have said for many years that we are currently in the midst of a technology boom with prodigious gains being made.
 Dr Robert Vagg has presented many times on the Innovation Cycle at our Calnan Flack Forecasting Conferences, demonstrating not only the influence that this cycle has, but showing just where we are within this cycle – and we are on the UP of this wave which will ensure that as a species we continue to grow and expand.
 We have hardly scratched the surface with AI, robotics and 5G.

 The health pandemic will not stop this growth.
 It may slow it for a little while, but it will NOT be the end of our productivity gains.

 This concept is clearly shown when we compare the NASDAQ Index to that of the All Ordinaries.
-The NASDAQ is a technology index and the All Ords is dominated by the banks whom have been continually pressured by APRA the Australian regulator, to beef up their balance sheets, increase their already strict lending criteria and constricting the growth of their lending books.
+The NASDAQ is a technology index and the All Ords is dominated by the banks that have been continually pressured by APRA the Australian regulator, to beef up their balance sheets, increase their already strict lending criteria and constricting the growth of their lending books.

 This regulatory suppression placed on the banks has limited their growth which is reflective in the historic performance of the All Ords.